-Bass Connections is made possible by more than 70 donors, including our founding donors Anne T. and Robert M. Bass.
+Bass Connections is made possible by more than 70 donors, including our founding donors Anne T. and Robert M. Bass, who launched Bass Connections through a $50 million gift, including a generous $25 million matching gift challenge.
 Bass Connections donors have established 86 funds to support project teams, educational programming, faculty engagement and linkages between Bass Connections and other university programs.

 Summer Research Experiences

-Bass Connections offers opportunities for students to engage in interdisciplinary, team-based research over the summer through programs such as Data+ and Story+.
-For undergraduates, these programs serve as a gateway into more in-depth research experiences and provide relevant experience for their career pathways.
+Bass Connections offers an expanding number of opportunities for students to engage in interdisciplinary, team-based research over the summer.
+For undergraduates, these programs serve as a gateway into more in-depth research experiences and provide relevant experience for their resumes.
 For graduate students, who often participate as project managers, these summer experiences develop leadership and management skills.
 The projects, which typically have an applied element, also further a faculty member’s research or benefit a community partner.
-Gifts to support these formative programs will help meet high student demand and create equitable opportunities for all students to engage in these experiences over the summer.

 Curricular Innovations